21-Coding/React.Fundamentals-/README.md

-React JS application that keeps track of beer.
+React JS application that keeps track of items.